Contagious equine metritis

 Infected stallions are asymptomatic carriers and show no symptoms.
 In mares, symptoms vary widely from clear clinical signs of vaginitis, cervicitis, and endometritis with mucopurulent vaginal discharge to subclinical infections.
 Temporary infertility lasting several weeks develops regardless of the degree of other symptoms.
 The general condition is usually not affected.
 After recovery, mares may remain carriers of the germ for months to years and act as a source of infection.
 The pathogen can also be transmitted to the foal at birth.

-The detection methods recommended by WOAH are direct pathogen detection by cultivation and PCR.
-For confirmation of the disease in an asymptomatic carrier animal, direct pathogen detection by cultivation is necessary.
-The cultural detection method is also usually prescribed for international trade.
-Sampling, transport Swab samples for cultivation must be sent to the laboratory refrigerated in transport medium with activated charcoal.
-Swab samples for PCR are sent without transport medium.
-No more than 48 hours may elapse between sample collection and testing.
-Unrefrigerated samples must be examined within 24 hours.
-Sampling for both culture and PCR must not occur until at least 7 days after parenteral antibiotic therapy and 21 days after local antibiotic therapy.
-Sample collection mare
+Swab samples for cultivation must be sent to the laboratory cooled in transport medium with activated charcoal.
+Swab samples for PCR can be sent with or without transport medium.
+No more than 48 hours may elapse between sampling and analysis.
+Uncooled samples must be analysed within 24 hours.
+Samples for both culture and PCR may only be taken at least 7 days after parenteral and 21 days after local antibiotic therapy.

-• Sinus clitoridis
+• Fossa clitoridis

 • Uterus or cervix